Bonidia/FeatureSelection-FSRV/README.md

 **Note:** Input samples for feature selection must be in csv format.

-**Dataset:** It is important that the csv file contains the following format: feat1, feat2, ..., featk, label - **The label/class must be the last column.**
+**Dataset:** It is important that the csv file contains the following format: feat1, feat2, ..., featk, label

+**The label/class** must be the last column.

 **Running**